-- Amster will create the directory specified in the --cfgDir option. - Since the user store is not specified, Amster configures the configuration store as the user store. - Amster will create a site with the name specified in the --lbSiteName option, which can be accessed using the URL specified in the --lbPrimaryUrl option. - The cookie domain is specified in the --cookieDomain.
+- Amster will create a site with the name specified in the --lbSiteName option, which can be accessed using the URL specified in the --lbPrimaryUrl option. - The cookie domain is specified in the --cookieDomain.
 If not specified, Amster sets the cookie domain to the URL of the AM instance, which is not optimal when having multiple instances in a site.